 Dentistry at Newcastle achieved a 93% overall student satisfaction score in the 2013 National Student Survey.

-Our Diploma in Dental Hygiene and Therapy covers both the practical and theoretical aspects of dental hygiene and therapy for a qualification which meets the General Dental Council’s requirements for professions complementary to dentistry.
+The Diploma covers the practical and theoretical aspects of dental hygiene and therapy required in a qualification to meet the General Dental Council’s requirements for professions complementary to dentistry.

 Together with the adjacent Medical School and Royal Victoria Infirmary teaching hospital, it forms one of the largest integrated teaching and hospital complexes in the country.

 Subject to full University approval, from 2015, we expect to be offering this course as a three-year undergraduate degree.